ahnafmottaki/open-library/README.md

 ## 🧾 Overview

-Open Lobrary is a full-stack gardening tips platform where users can explore books, borrow books, connect with others.
+Open Lobrary is a full-stack library platform where users can explore books, borrow books, connect with others.
 The site supports authentication, CRUD functionalities, filtering, and user-specific experiences.

 ---